MIACollaborative/pJITAI-toolbox/README.md

 ### About mDOT
 The mHealth Center for Discovery, Optimization & Translation of Temporally-Precise Interventions is supported by the National Institutes of Health's National Institute of Biomedical Imaging and Bioengineering through its Biomedical Technology Resource Centers Program.

+# Important note
+The `source setup.sh` script is Mac specific, using `homebrew` to setup the environment.

 # Ways of Running this Repo

 You can run this repo either on 1. local environment, or 2.
 Docker.
 Explanations on how to run Docker can be found under '2.
 Running on Docker.'